FedVideoMAE: Efficient Privacy-Preserving Federated Video Moderation: Conclusion

 \section{Conclusion}

-We presented a defense-in-depth federated video learning framework that unifies self-supervised VideoMAE representations, parameter-efficient LoRA adaptation, differential privacy, and secure aggregation for on-device violence detection.
-Our method achieves a 28.3$\times$ reduction in communication cost while preserving competitive performance under strong privacy budgets.
-We further introduced an effective SNR perspective that explains the interaction between DP noise, per-client data size, and parameter-efficient updates.
-This framework and analysis provide a practical foundation for privacy-preserving video analytics on edge devices and point toward future improvements through enhanced SNR, adaptive privacy mechanisms, and larger federated video benchmarks.
+We presented FedVideoMAE, a defense-in-depth federated video learning framework that combines self-supervised VideoMAE representations, parameter-efficient LoRA adaptation, differential privacy, and secure aggregation for on-device violence detection.
+By updating only a small trainable subset, the framework reduces communication by $28.3\times$ while still maintaining useful performance under strong privacy budgets on RWF-2000.
+We further situate these main results using archived full-model federated baselines and auxiliary transfer summaries on RLVS and binary UCF-Crime, which together clarify the method's operating point in terms of privacy, utility, and efficiency.
+Beyond the empirical results, we introduced an effective-SNR perspective that explains how DP noise interacts with per-client data scarcity and parameter-efficient updates in this regime.
+Taken together, the framework and analysis provide a practical foundation for privacy-preserving video analytics on edge devices and point toward future improvements through stronger signal regimes, adaptive privacy mechanisms, and larger federated video benchmarks.

+Future work will investigate stronger privacy mechanisms, including adaptive clipping, noise scheduling, client-level DP accounting, and optimization strategies better suited to PEFT-based transformers, to reduce utility loss under a fixed privacy budget.
+Beyond the honest-but-curious server assumed here, it will also be important to extend the framework to stronger threat models involving malicious clients, poisoning and backdoor attacks, and Byzantine robustness, toward a unified treatment of privacy and robustness.